simonom/PyCHAM/README.md

 PyCHAM is an open-access computer code (written in Python) for simulating aerosol chambers.
 It is supplied under the GNU General Public License v3.0.

 The programme is controlled via a graphical user interface (GUI).
 There are two options for installing, via conda and via pip.
+Experience indicates that the conda install is more straightforward than the pip, therefore we recommend this.

 ## conda Install